Sergei Shirokov: International play

 Shirokov made his international debut with Russia at the 2003 U-18 Junior World Cup, earning a silver medal while contributing four points in five games.
 He continued to play with the national under-18 team, helping Russia to the best records at the 2003 Four Nations and 2004 Five Nations Tournaments.
 At the 2004 IIHF World U18 Championships, he helped Russia to another gold medal in Minsk, Belarus, defeating the United States 3–2 in the final.
 Shirokov contributed two goals in six games.

-Shirokov made the jump to the Russia's under-20 team in September 2004, posting the second-best record with Russia at the Four Nations Tournament.
+Shirokov made the jump to Russia's under-20 team in September 2004, posting the second-best record with Russia at the Four Nations Tournament.
 Several months later, he made his first of two appearances at the World Junior Championships.
 In 2005 he scored eight points in six games at the top under-20 tournament in Grand Forks, North Dakota, helping Russia to a silver medal finish, losing in the final to Canada.
 In April 2005, Russia hosted the Big Prize Tournament in St. Petersburg, where Shirokov recorded an assist in two games as Russia posted the best record.

-The next hockey season, Shirokov competed in the under-20 Four Nations Tournament in September 2005, where Russia finished with the worst record of the tournament.
+The next hockey season, Shirokov competed in the under-20 Four Nations Tournament in September 2005, where Russia finished with the worst record in the tournament.
 A couple months later, he helped Russia to the best record at the Four Nations Tournament in November.
 At the 2006 World Junior Championships in British Columbia, Shirokov helped Russia to a second consecutive silver medal, losing once again to Canada in the final.
 He scored five points in six games.

 Shirokov was a member of the gold medal-winning Russian teams at the 2012 IIHF World Championship and 2014 IIHF World Championship tournaments, scoring a combined five goals and seven assists between the two events.
 He scored a goal and an assist in the gold-medal match against Finland at the 2014 IIHF World Championship.
 He won a silver medal the following year at the 2015 IIHF World Championship in Czech Republic.
 He was a member of the Olympic Athletes from Russia team at the 2018 Winter Olympics, and helped them win the gold medal.